Meniscectomy

 2 weeks

-The wound dressings will be removed and the wound will be reviewed to ensure it has healed.
-The sutures will be removed at this stage.
+The wound dressings will be removed, and the wound will be reviewed to ensure it has healed.
+At this stage, the sutures will also be removed.
+Physiotherapy is recommended at this stage to improve your strength and range of motion.
+A return to running can be commenced 6-8 weeks post-operatively.

 Frequently Asked Questions